ismir2023/ismir2023.github.io/registration.md

 - All deadlines mentioned above are in AoE time zone (UTC-12:00, IST-17:30), except on-site registration.

-- Approximately, 1 EUR = 1.10 USD, 1 EUR = 80 INR, 1 EUR = 156 JPY, 1 EUR = 7.9 CNY.
+- Approximately, 1 EUR = 1.10 USD, 1 EUR = 0.85 GBP, 1 EUR = 156 JPY, 1 EUR = 7.9 CNY, 1 EUR = 80 INR.
 Money from your account will get deducted at the prevailing rate of exchange at the time of transaction and your card issuer/bank may charge a currency conversion fee.

-- Those who wish to attend the [tutorials](https://ismir2023.ismir.net/tutorials/) will have to register for tutorials additionally using add-ons.
+- Those who wish to attend the [tutorials](https://ismir2023.ismir.net/tutorials/) will have to additionally register for tutorials using add-ons in the registration page.

 - If you are registering under the Student category, please upload a copy of your student ID during registration.
 Please also carry it to the conference if you are attending in-person for verification at the venue while collecting your badge.

-- Registration will be only considered as confirmed on receipt of the complete amount.
+- Registration will be only considered as confirmed upon receipt of the complete amount.

 - You can register online using your Debit, Credit Card, wire transfer or PayPal.